haksto123/provefagprove/System_Documentation.md

 - Adding a timer where if you answer a question very fast you would get more points
 - Adding different answer types (multiple answers, text answers etc)
+- In the scoreboard I would have a filter so you can see the points for each quiz
 </details>